8 of Our Favorite European Castles

 From the fabled location of King Arthur’s birth to an ornately decorated vacation home for noble families, there’s no question that castles run the gambit of historical significance (not to mention their architectural significance).
 With that in mind, we put together a list of 8 of our favorite European castles.

-3. Broughton Grange Castle, Cotswolds – Surrounded by a moat, it dates back to the 1550’s.
+Surrounded by a moat, the Broughton Grange Castle and gardens dates back to the 1550’s.
 The grand interiors were featured in the BBC production of Wolf Hall, and the manicured gardens are some of the country’s finest.
 What better setting to pause for an elegant afternoon tea?

-4. Urquhart Castle, Scottish Highlands – Even if the name isn’t familiar, you’ll recognize the distinctive profile of this magnificent ruin on the shores of Loch Ness.
+Even if the name isn’t familiar, you’ll recognize the distinctive profile of the magnificent ruins of Urquhart Castle on the shores of Loch Ness.
 Built in the early 13th Century, it sits on a fine headland near the stretch of the loch where many of the reputed Nessie sightings occurred.

-5. Tintagel Castle, Cornwall – this is where, according to legend, King Arthur was born.
+Tintagel Castle is where, according to legend, King Arthur was born.
 When the conquering Normans reached the westernmost land of England, they heard that the ancient seat of Cornwall’s kings had stood atop this soaring headland, surrounded on three sides by the ceaseless surge of the Atlantic.
 Earl Richard of Cornwall, younger brother of Henry III, decided to build a castle on the spot where his legendary predecessors had held court.

-6. Chambord Castle, Loire & Burgundy – located in the heart of a forest, where the French sovereigns used to hunt, Chateau de Chambord is one of France’s most recognizable castles, with a combination of French medieval and classical Renaissance architecture.
+Located in the heart of a forest, where the French sovereigns used to hunt, Chateau de Chambord is one of France’s most recognizable castles, with a combination of French medieval and classical Renaissance architecture.
 The centerpiece of the chateau is the double spiral staircase that spans three floors.
-It is rumored to have been designed by Leonardo da Vinci himself
+It is rumored to have been designed by Leonardo da Vinci himself.